patchworker/docbookv/README.markdown

-docbookv -- DocBook Validator 0.5.5
+docbookv -- DocBook Validator 0.6.0
 ===================================

 The aim of this tool is to provide detailed information of docbook-validation-errors.
 The tool will be used in a PHP online editor for docbook files, for that reason it has a mode to use JSON format.
-"YGWYM" means "You get what you mean".

 Why Java for PHP
 ----------------